butasebi/Advanced-Concepts-in-Computer-Vision/Homework 2/README.md

-# 1) the libraries required to run the project including the full version of each library:
+## The libraries required to run the project including the full version of each library:

 os
 numpy == 1.20.3